Roeeht/Agent_Messiah/README.md

 **Endpoint**: `POST /agent/turn`

 Note: this endpoint is a direct agent turn (no Twilio).
-In `AGENT_MODE=llm` the agent responds in English (by design).
-For the Hebrew caller experience, use the Twilio flow.
+The system is LLM-only and responds in English (by design).
+For the Hebrew caller experience, use the Twilio flow (HE↔EN translation around the LLM).

 **Request**: